EasyG0ing1/OTPURI/README.md

 .sameSecret(myOTPUri);
 ```

+## Notes
+Using the Builder `.notes(String)` method in your build sentence, or leveraging `.setNotes(String)` post build, you can assign any text you want to the OTPURI object as needed.
+To get the notes that are assigned to the object, simply call the `.getNotes()` method.

 ## toString()
 You can rely on the libraries default toString() ```@Override``` when passing an instance into a method that accepts Strings, WITHOUT needing to type .toString() as Java String arguments will automatically take the ```@Override```toString() method.